Psychology

 Students consider a number of methodological issues and how they relate to a range of topics, this paper is split into 2 sections and last 2 hours.
 Section A is compulsory and assesses students understanding of mental health issues within psychology through both short questions and longer 10 mark essays.
 Section B provides a choice, students must answer 2 topics from a choice of 4.
 The college covers Crime and Child psychology, this comprises of 3 set questions all requiring longer developed answers from each of the topics.

-You can take a look at the exam spec here.
+You can take a look at the exam specification here.

 What do I need to study this course?

-Grade 5 in GCSE English Language and Maths and grade 44 in GCSE Combined Science.
+You will need a grade 5 in GCSE English Language and GCSE Maths, and grade 44 in GCSE Combined Science.

 What will I study?